Jorgemucisalumfilho/devguide/advanced-tools/coverity.rst

 that must be freed with free autocreate Criptomoeda  later.
 It follows all branches and function calls to see if all possible combinations free the memory.
-The analyzer is able to detect all sorts of issues like resource leaks memory, file descriptors), NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and many more.
+The analyzer is able to detect all sorts of issues like resource leaks memory, file descriptors, NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and many more.